nabenitez/weather/README.md

 - Make BFF if api_key is private (I assumed is not!)
 - Unit test major component such as weather
 - Add enriched behavior for search, that means link to the weather feature to render all the data
+- Add functionality to search to select one, currently only render values

 # Run the project